President and CEO

 Jay holds ATA staff and himself accountable to the industry and the ATA Board of Directors for growing archery and bowhunting, and the industry itself.
 Accountability and transparency are the hallmarks of Jay’s tenure at ATA.

-Jay earned a bachelor’s of science degree in fish and wildlife biology from Iowa State University.
+Jay earned a bachelor’s degree in fish and wildlife biology from Iowa State University.
 He earned a master’s degree in wildlife ecology from Ohio State University.
 After college, Jay led wildlife research programs on topics ranging from white-tailed deer to Lyme disease to bowhunting.
 Jay is perhaps best-known for his work on managing deer in problem situations, and especially for his landmark study on bow wounding that has been used to defend bowhunting across the country.
 Before joining the ATA, Jay worked for the Institute of Ecosystem Studies in New York, and the Minnesota Department of Natural Resources.
 He then moved to Washington, D.C., to lead the Congressional Sportsmen’s Foundation.